uktrade/data-hub-api/README.md

     ```

 7. Set `DOCKER_DEV=False` in `.env`
-8. Create the db.
-By default, the dev version uses postgres:
+8. Create the required PostgreSQL databases:

     ```shell
     psql -p5432
     create database datahub;
+    create database mi;
     ```

+    (Most Django apps use the `datahub` database.
+The `mi` database is used only by the `mi_dashboard` Django app.)

 9. Make sure you have Elasticsearch running locally.
 If you don't, you can run one in Docker: